garylirocks/quickrefs/windows.markdown

 - Install the 'Remote Development' pack in VS Code
   - This makes VS Code run in 'client-server' mode, the UI is running on Windows, the server (your code, Git, plugins, etc) are running in WSL.
 - Then you could 'Open folder in WSL' (or run `code .` in a WSL command line)

+### Terraform

+There's an issue that Terraform can't authenticate with Azure, see https://github.com/microsoft/WSL/issues/8022